 Many contributors simply enjoy sharing their work.
 Knowing that your resource is being used in colleges and classrooms across the UK and beyond can give you quite a buzz!
 I hope that the new comment facility will prompt other users to leave thanks and feedback.

 You might see a PDF resource that you want to customise for your learners.
 If you have contributed to the site, in any of the ways outlined above, you are welcome to ask for editable Word versions of other site resources in exchange – this is done on a one to one exchange basis but I’m pretty flexible about it.
 Thus, do remember that if you send in a resource you are agreeing that Word versions can be sent out to other site contributors (please also read the copyright information on the About page).
-To request a Word version of a PDF document please use the Request Word version option on the contact link.
+To request a Word version of a PDF document please use the contact link or email Maggie directly.
 If you make substantial changes after you have edited your requested Word version – please consider sharing it back again!

-- I will no longer be including email addresses on new resources as contributors can now be contacted (by registered site users) through their personal contact forms (if they choose to enable this option in their account settings).
+- Contributors can be contacted (by registered site users) through their personal contact forms (if they choose to enable this option in their account settings).

-- All resource contributors must have standard two part user names e.g. Mary Brown, John Smith, although pseudonyms are acceptable if you prefer to be anonymous.
+- All resource contributors must have standard two part user names e.g. Mary Brown, Samiska Patel, Chris Fahmi; although pseudonyms are acceptable if you prefer to be anonymous.
 This is simply so that the user name matches the name in the credit line at the bottom of all our resources.
 If you have already registered on the site with a non-standard name (e.g. maryb79, smithy) your user name will be changed when your resource is published (you will be notified in advance so that you can still log in).

 - Please use Contact if you have any worries or queries about contributing resources or if you do not wish to have the standard credit line on your resource.